Azure-Samples/contoso-chat/README.md

 ## Important Security Notice

 This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
 We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.

+For a more comprehensive list of best practices and security recommendations for Intelligent Applications, visit our [official documentation](https://learn.microsoft.com/azure/developer/ai/get-started-securing-your-ai-app).

 > [!WARNING]
 >